New York City Landmarks Preservation Commission: Changes

 The LPC was headquartered in the Mutual Reserve Building from 1967 to 1980, and in the Old New York Evening Post Building from 1980 to 1987.
 The original legislation enabled the LPC to designate landmarks for eighteen months after the law became effective, followed by alternating cycles of three-year hiatuses and six-month "designating periods".
 In 1973, mayor John Lindsay signed legislation that allowed the LPC to consider landmarks on a rolling basis.
 The bill also introduced new scenic and interior landmark designations.
-The first scenic landmark was Bryant Park, while the first interior landmark was part of the neighboring New York Public Library Main Branch; both were designated in November 1974.
+The first scenic landmark was Central Park in April 1974, while the first interior landmark was part of the neighboring New York Public Library Main Branch in November 1974.

 In its first twenty-five years, the LPC designated 856 individual landmarks, 79 interior landmarks, and 9 scenic landmarks, while declaring 52 neighborhoods with more than 15,000 buildings as historic districts.
 In 1989, when the LPC and its process was under review following a panel created by mayor Edward Koch in 1985, a decision was made to change the process by which buildings are declared to be landmarks due to some perceived issues with the manner by which the LPC operates as well as the realization that the destruction feared when the LPC was formed was no longer imminent.
 By 1990, the LPC was cited by David Dinkins as having preserved New York City's municipal identity and enhanced the market perception of a number of neighborhoods.
 This success is believed to be due, in part, to the general acceptance of the LPC by the city's developers.

+Under the administration of Mayor Michael Bloomberg from 2002 to 2023, the LPC designated an average of 26 landmarks per year.
+The tenure of his successor, Bill de Blasio, from 2014 to 2021 saw that number decrease to 16 per year.
 By 2016, the LPC had designated 1,355 individual landmarks, 117 interior landmarks, 138 historic districts, and 10 scenic landmarks.
+Under the mayoralty of Eric Adams, between 2022 and 2025, the LPC designated 10 landmarks per year.
+In 2025, the Commission moved into renovated offices with a new public hearing room at 253 Broadway in the Home Life Building, a designated historic landmark built in 1892.
+The hearing room's Art Deco-era glass block windows are remnants of the former Longchamps restaurant.
+According to one report, "The architects designed the space at the commission’s request to create a less intimidating space; literal light and internal transparency accomplish much of that."